NoneShen/Poly-document/new_chain/launch_and_test/launch.md

 ## 4. Deploy Relayers
-Deployment of relayer involves two critical procedure: execute relayer subcommands below and deploy relayer.
+Deployment of relayer involves two critical procedures: execute relayer subcommands below and deploy relayer.
 You can follow the listed commands and steps to complete your deployment.
 ### 4.1 Relayer Subcommands

 - Execute `settxblock` to set the scan initial height.